 Download the teacher packs:

-Learning Outcomes: Beginner level (for pupils starting their computing journey)
+Beginner level (for pupils starting their computing journey)

-- How to write a simple algorithm.
+- Learn how to write a simple algorithm.

-Learning Outcomes: Intermediate level (for classes already familiar with computing)
+Intermediate level (for classes already familiar with computing)

-- What kinds of materials conduct electricity.
+- Discover what kinds of materials conduct electricity.

 - Learn how to use conditional statements when writing computer programs.